 You’ll find different variations of heat pumps in the market today, with slight differences.
 We discuss some below:

-• Ducted or Air-source heat pumps – these extracts heat from outdoor air via a refrigerant.
-As the name describes, ducted heat pumps require a duct through which the air will pass into the home.
-The installer may place ducts, vents or louvers in the rooms to control air flow.
+- Ducted or Air-source heat pumps – these extract heat from outdoor air via a refrigerant.
+As the name suggests, ducted heat pumps require a duct through which the air passes into the home.
+The installer may install ducts, vents, or louvers in the rooms to control airflow.
 Ducted heat pumps are also known as air-source heat pumps.

-• Ductless heat pumps – as you might have guessed, this type doesn’t require any ductwork.
-A ductless heat pump is a standalone appliance; meaning setup cost doesn’t impact your budget.
+- Ductless heat pumps – as you might have guessed, this type doesn’t require any ductwork.
+A ductless heat pump is a standalone appliance, so the setup cost doesn’t affect your budget.
 Just place it in its position, and it does its job.
-Plus, the design is sleek, helping to elevate your interior decor.
+Plus, the design is sleek, elevating your interior decor.
 With a remote control, you can alter the settings and temperature — fully digitized.
 A ductless heat pump is also not bulky, making it easy to install in remote parts of your room.

-• Geothermal heat pumps – Unlike air-source heat pumps, geothermal or ground-source heat pumps draw their thermal energy from the earth.
-Interestingly, the ground temperature remains almost constant all year round, allowing the heat pump to regulate the indoors, whether it snows or shines.
-They are also called underground heat-pumps.
+- Geothermal heat pumps – Unlike air-source heat pumps, geothermal or ground-source heat pumps draw their thermal energy from the earth.
+Interestingly, the ground temperature remains almost constant year-round, allowing the heat pump to regulate the indoor temperature, whether it snows or shines.
+They are also called underground heat pumps.
 Geothermal heat pumps are some of the most energy-efficient heating systems in the market, but installation is lengthy and expensive.
 It makes more sense to install this type of heating system during home construction.

 Advantages of Heat Pumps

-• When the weather is too cold for the heat pump to regulate alone, you can leverage hybrid heating by adding a supplemental furnace.
+- When the weather is too cold for the heat pump to handle on its own, you can use hybrid heating by adding a supplemental furnace.

-• Since heat pumps only transfer but does not generate heat, they tend to be more energy efficient than their counterparts.
+- Since heat pumps only transfer heat rather than generate it, they tend to be more energy efficient than their counterparts.

-• In mild temperatures, a heat pump can help you save up to 75% of the cost of using a furnace or boiler.
+- In mild temperatures, a heat pump can help you save up to 75% on heating costs compared to a furnace or boiler.

 Disadvantages of Heat Pumps

-• The initial cost can be a bit scary (although you would greatly benefit from it later due to the low installation and operational cost).
+- The initial cost can be a bit scary (but you would greatly benefit from it later, given its low installation and operational costs).

 In-Floor Radiant Heating Systems

-The in-floor radiant heating system works just as it sounds: tubes are installed inside the floor, and as hot water passes through the tube, it heats the floor and then the room.
+The in-floor radiant heating system works just as it sounds: tubes are installed inside the floor, and as hot water passes through the tubes, it heats the floor and then the room.
 The tubes can be cast within concrete floors, but for a wooden one, the tubes have to be installed above or underneath.
-The water heats up by reason of a central boiler or water heater and recycles indefinitely.
+The water heats up due to a central boiler or water heater and recycles indefinitely.

-The most striking thing about in-floor radiant heating is that it heats material objects (flooring, furniture, etc.) rather than the air, as is the case with most other heating systems.
+The most striking thing about in-floor radiant heating is that it heats material objects (flooring, furniture, etc.) rather than the air, unlike most other heating systems.
 It’s also very quiet and energy-efficient.
 However, it heats up very slowly, and maintenance can be challenging since the pipes are hard to access.
-That said, maintenance would hardly ever be necessary with this type of heating system, and it can last for decades.
+That said, maintenance would be rare with this type of heating system, and it can last for decades.

 Advantages of In-Floor Radiant Heating Systems